CP1401/Practicals/prac_02/README.md

 Percentage:     38.50931677018634%
 ```

-Before you finish with this file, "uncomment" your previous code.
-Leave the comments for headings, but make the code back to normal.
+Before you finish with this file, "uncomment" your previous code for all programs.
+Leave the comments for headings, but return the code back to normal.
-To do this, select the lines of code and press `Ctrl+/`
+To do this, select the lines of code and press `Ctrl+/` for each program.

 # Practice and Extension